Skip to content

 The 3% gap between the sandwich (66.5%) and uniform high (63.6%) does not always justify harness complexity.
 The sandwich is worse than uniform compute when:

 • Phases are not cleanly separable.
-Exploratory debugging and interleaved planning/execution force misclassified routing — the sandwich degrades to noisy uniform compute with routing overhead.
+Exploratory debugging and interleaved planning and execution force misclassified routing, so the sandwich degrades to noisy uniform compute with routing overhead.

-• Mode-switching adds more bugs than it prevents.
-Teams without the budget for reliable planner/executor/verifier routing fare better with a single tier at uniform high reasoning.
+• Mode switching adds more bugs than it prevents.
+Teams without the budget for reliable planner, executor, and verifier routing do better with a single tier at uniform high reasoning.

 • Verification is cheap relative to planning.
-When correctness is checked by tests or types, extra-high model-based verification duplicates what the test harness already does.
+When tests or types check correctness, extra-high model-based verification duplicates what the test harness already does.

 • Execution dominates the trajectory.
-Bulk refactors and migrations spend most tokens in execution; reducing compute there saves little while planning/verification contribute a small share of cost.
+Bulk refactors and migrations spend most tokens in execution; reducing compute there saves little, while planning and verification contribute a small share of cost.

 Key Takeaways